Georges034302/ghcp-course/session2/java/ghcp_userapp_demo.md

 ## ✅ Step 9: Add CodeQL Scan

 > **Prompt:**
-> Create the file codeql.yaml in github root direction .github/workflows
+> Create the file `codeql.yaml` in the `.github/workflows` directory at the root of the repository.
-> Generate GitHub Actions workflow  for to run CodeQL for Java on PRs and pushes.”
+> Generate a GitHub Actions workflow that:
-> Workflow triggers on changes in session2/java
+> - Runs CodeQL analysis for Java
+> - Triggers on both push and pull request events
+> - Only runs when changes are made under the `session2/java/` directory
+> - Uses the latest CodeQL action (`@v3`)
+> - Includes proper permissions (`security-events: write`)
+> - Includes a Maven build step before analysis

 > ✅ **Expected Output (`.github/workflows/codeql.yml`):**